intento/intento-api/README.md

 ### :lock: Sending feedback signals
 In order to fine tune the smart routing algorithm, users may send the translation quality feedback.

-For each transation, Intento returns its unique id in `service.id` field:
+For each translation, Intento returns its unique id in `service.id` field:

 {
  "results": ["Un texto de ejemplo"],